angelmtztrc/conflict-of-nations-game-finder/README.md

 Go to `chrome://extensions/`, make sure you have the `developer mode` enabled, and then, click the `Load unpacked` button.

 Select the entire `dist` folder and continue.
 Now, the extension should be available to use in your browser.

+> ⁉️ This is a work-in-progress project, so, there may be unhandled errors when using it.

+> ⁉️ To run it successfully, make sure you're in the `New Games` tab in Conflict of Nations.